Dhubri district: Economy

-Future Prospect, Dhubri has the capability to become the economic hub of Assam, Recent development in Medical College proposal can be a game changer for Dhubri Dist.
-People can get good quality of health with many major facilities within the district.
-Industrial revolution would be a major pull over for increase the per capital in come of people in the state.
-Dhubri district is already equipped with road ways, water ways, rail ways and airport which can provide the base of logistic nad transportation.
-The dense population of Dhubri can help in low labour cost.
-The major need for raw materials can be fulfilled with Assam and neighbouring states.
-People of Assam has a great prospect in future by investing in Dhubri Dist and can observe a great out come in future.
+Dhubri has the capability to become the economic hub of Assam.
+Recent developments in a Medical College proposal can be a game changer for the district.
+People can live in good health with access to many major facilities.
+An industrial revolution would be a major pull over to increase the quality of life of people in the state.
+The area is already equipped with infrastructure that can provide the base for further development.
+The dense population of Dhubri can help in lowering labour costs, and the major need for raw materials can be fulfilled with Assam and its neighbouring states.

 Divisions

 At present there are two sub-divisions: Dhubri (Sadar) and Bilasipara.

 The district has 8 revenue circles and 7 tahsils.
 It has 8 police stations and 4 basic towns.

 There are five Assam Legislative Assembly constituencies in this district: Dhubri, Gauripur, Golakganj, Bilasipara West, and Bilasipara East.
 All five are in the Dhubri Lok Sabha constituency.